jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 # AdapTable Version 7 Upgrade Guide

-Version 7 of AdapTable will be released end of May.
+Version 7 of AdapTable will be released end of June.

 It has some changes of interest: